VisarDomi/eh-reader/README.md

 # eh-reader
-A custom reader for sad panda with iOS bookmarklets in mind, which should be activated on the gallery
+A custom reader for sad panda with iOS bookmarklets in mind, which must be activated on the gallery page

 ### To clone the repository locally, configure the SSH keys and then run: